InertialMicrocavitationRheometry/IMRv2/README.md

 ### Prerequisites

-IMRv2 is implemented in **MATLAB** and requires the following dependencies:
+IMR is implemented in **MATLAB** and requires the following dependencies:

 - MATLAB (version R2021a or newer recommended)
 - Optimization Toolbox (optional but recommended for parameter fitting)